 Everything you'll need to be ready for your big day

-Wedding planning revolves around checklists and in the days leading up to your nuptials you’ll need them more than ever to make sure everything gets done!
+Wedding planning revolves around pre-wedding essentials list and in the days leading up to your nuptials you’ll need them more than ever to make sure everything gets done night before wedding!
 Between breaking in your shoes, last minute check-ins with coordinators and submitting your final shot list, you’ll have enough on your plate without worrying about forgetting to pack something the night before.
-That’s where this guide will come in handy, to give you peace of mind that you’ll have everything you need for your special day.
+That’s where this pre-wedding essentials list will come in handy, to give you peace of mind that you'll have everything on your checklist night before your wedding.

 Essential toiletries & tools

 Makeup and brushes – even if you have a makeup artist coming, bring your everyday and best cosmetics.
 This way, if you end up not liking your look, you’ll have your favorites at the ready for last-minute fixes.